22 Nov Why Security Should Be Your Top Priority In QA Testing?

 $3.62 billion!
-That’s how much an average data security breach cost a company in 2017.
-In today’s interconnected world of business and technology, you simply cannot afford to take security for granted at any stage of product development, especially the security in QA testing.
+That’s how much an average data security breach costs a company in 2017.
+In today’s interconnected world of business and technology, you cannot afford to take security for granted at any stage of product development.
+Especially the security in QA testing!

-Here, we list three major factors that impact security in QA testing.
+Three significant factors that impact security in QA testing

 1. Technical Infrastructure

 Your organization’s technical infrastructure can have several vulnerabilities and gaps that leave your software open to threats.
-Whether it is an ineffective firewall, the absence of power backup, or even redundant access controls, your organization’s technical infrastructure should be equipped to detect and handle the latest threats.
+Whether it is an ineffective firewall, absence of power backup or redundant access controls, you should equip your organization’s technical infrastructure to detect and handle the latest threats.

 2. Policies and Access Practices

-In some cases, security policies that restrict access to sensitive data can be weakly implemented which might result in the exploitation of data in malicious ways.
+In some cases, we implement security policies that restrict access to sensitive data.
+It might result in the exploitation of data in malicious ways.

-The people aspect of the QA process is often overlooked when people think of QA testing.
-In the absence of a competent team that is trained to follow best security practices, and are updated with the latest security technologies, your QA process could be undone by a single bad hire.
+We often overlook the people aspect of the QA process when we think of QA testing.
+In the absence of a competent team that is trained to follow best security practices, and get updated with the latest security technologies, your QA process can get spoiled because of a single bad hire.
 Personnel in the QA team need to be vetted and hired with an increased level of scrutiny to ensure there are no data or security breaches introduced at this critical stage of software development.

-Unfortunately, integrating security in QA testing is not as simple as simply taking care of the above mentioned 3 factors.
-Every organization with its unique infrastructure and associated risks, requires an in-depth analysis that includes risk assessments, vulnerability scanning, security assessment and penetration testing.
+Unfortunately, integrating security in QA testing is not as simple as merely taking care of the above mentioned three factors.
+Every organization, with its unique infrastructure and associated risks, requires an in-depth analysis.
+This analysis also includes risk assessments, vulnerability scanning, security assessment, and penetration testing.

-This brings us to an important question.
-What makes for a strong and secure QA testing strategy?
+It brings us to an important question.
+What makes for stable and secure QA testing strategy?

-A comprehensive QA strategy not only integrates security testing as part of the QA process, but also ensures that security is prioritized at every stage of the execution of the testing process.
+A comprehensive QA strategy not only integrates security testing as part of the QA process but also ensures that we prioritize security at every stage of the testing process.

-Here are a few things you need to consider in your internal QA processes or while considering the services of an outsourced QA testing partner.
+Here are a few things you need to consider in your internal QA processes or while reviewing the services of an outsourced QA testing partner.

 1. Secured and Authorized Access

-In the context of infrastructure, the importance of a secured network cannot be overstated.
-Reliable firewall protection, and authorized remote access are two other critical factors that a QA strategy cannot afford to overlook.
+In the context of infrastructure, we cannot understate the importance of a secured network.
+Reliable firewall protection and authorized remote access are two other critical factors that a QA strategy cannot afford to overlook.

 2. Multi-level Verification

-Any access to the code or data should be authorized via multiple levels of verification-based access.
-This ensures that data is only viewed and accessed by those authorized to do so.
+Authorisation of any access to the code or data via multiple levels of verification-based access.

 3. Automated security measures

-Automated security measures such as unauthorized access alerts and 2-factor based login methods, your technical infrastructure should be automated to ensure security is always prioritized at each stage.
+You should automate the technical infrastructure with security measures like unauthorized access alerts and 2-factor based login methods, to ensure prioritized security at each stage.

 4. Qualified and thoroughly vetted QA personnel

-A QA team that is carefully vetted after security and background checks is a critical step to bolstering your organization’s security posture.
-Additionally, you need to ensure that QA personnel are trained in the latest security practices and are equipped to understand and detect any security lapses without any delays.
+A QA team, carefully vetted after security and background checks is a critical step to bolstering your security posture.
+Additionally, you need to ensure that the QA personnel has undergone training in the latest security practices.
+Such personnel should also be able to understand and detect any security lapses without any delays.

-Whether is an array of automated security tools for penetration testing, or infrastructure measures in place to ensure best security practices, a QA testing partner should ensure there is no scope for security lapses in both the software as well as the implementation of the QA process.
-Besides a thorough understanding of best security practices and their implementation, a competent QA organization should not only identify and assess risks, but also share recommendations and remediation plans.
+Besides a thorough understanding of best security practices and their application, a competent QA organization should not only identify and assess risks but also share recommendations and remediation plans.